-JBL focuses on strengthening and enhancing its risk management culture and internal control environment rather than increasing capital to cover up weak risk management and control practices.
+Jamuna Bank Limited focuses on strengthening and enhancing its risk management culture and internal control environment rather than increasing capital to cover up weak risk management and control practices.
 JBL has been generating most of its incremental capital from retained profit to support incremental growth of Risk Weighted Assets (RWA).
 Therefore, the Bank's Capital Adequacy Ratio (CAR) remains consistently within the comfort zone since the parallel run from 1 January, 2009.
-During the year 2011, the CAR ranges from 9.07% to 11.22% against minimum requirement of 9% (January to June 2011) and 10% (July to December 2011).

 Assessing regulatory capital in relation to overall risk exposure of a bank is an integrated and comprehensive process.
-JBL, through its Basel-II Supervisory Review Committee (B2SRC) and Risk Management Unit, is taking active measures to identify, quantify, manage and monitor all risks to which the Bank is exposed to.
+Jamuna Bank Limited, through its Basel-II Supervisory Review Committee (B2SRC) and Risk Management Committee, is taking active measures to identify, quantify, manage and monitor all risks to which the Bank is exposed to.
 Assessment of Regulatory Capital will be in alignment with the findings of these exercises.

 Quantitative Disclosures: Following table shows component wise allocation of capital to meet three risks and an amount of additional capital maintained over MCR i.e. 10% of RWA.
-As on the reporting date, JBL maintained a Capital Adequacy Ratio (CAR) of 11.22% on 'Consolidated Basis' and 11.23% on 'Solo Basis' against required minimum of 10%.
-We had an excess capital of BDT 82.38 crore (Consolidated) after meeting all three risks as on the reporting date as shown in the following table:
+As on the reporting date, Jamuna Bank Limited maintained a Capital Adequacy Ratio (CAR) of 11.23% on 'Consolidated Basis' and 11.25% on 'Solo Basis' against required minimum of 10%.
+We had an excess capital of BDT 121.73 crore (Consolidated) after meeting all three risks as on the reporting date as shown in the following table:

-Tk. in Crore Ca pital Adequacy Consolidated Bank (Solo) a.
-Capital requirement for Credit Risk 569.89 567.97 b.
-Capital requirement for Market Risk 45.66 45.20 с.
-Capital requirement for Operational Risk 59.47 59.47 Capital maintained to meet credit, market and operational risks 675.03 672.65 d.
-Some additional capital over MCR maintained by the bank 82.38 82.63 Total Capital Maintained 757.41 755.28
+Ca pital Adequacy Consolidated Bank (Solo) a.
+Capital requirement for Credit Risk 808.23 808.61 b.
+Capital requirement for Market Risk 82.14 80.34 c.
+Capital requirement for Operational Risk 96.15 94.03 Capital maintained to meet credit, market and operational risks 986.52 982.99 d.
+Some additional capital over MCR maintained by the bank 121.73 122.83 Total Capital Maintained 1108.25 1105.82